 The Pathways to Academic Excellence initiative is a seminar series that enables Latino parents to actively support their children’s education through early childhood and college prep activities.

 This component helps parents understand the importance of educationally engaging their children early in life.
-Seminars instruct parents and caregivers on developmentally appropriate learning activities, art projects, and techniques such as storytelling which can be used at home to enhance their children’s literacy skills.
+Seminars instruct parents and caregivers on developmentally appropriate learning activities and techniques such as storytelling which can be used at home to enhance their children’s literacy skills.
 Pathways Early Childhood creates a path to academic success for families by:

 - Teaching parents/caregivers how to enhance their children’s literacy skills through language-building activities and exercises